-A house with slight humidity may not seem like a big deal, but this is one aspect of your home that you really should not let slide.
+A house with slight humidity may not seem like a big deal, but this is one aspect of your home that you shouldn’t let slide.
 Too much moisture can damage your home; mold and mildew can build up in the structure of your house, which is bad for both the house and your family’s health.
 When walls weaken, wallpaper peels, stains pop up, and bugs will enjoy your house more.
 Not to mention that anybody living in an overly humid house can develop health problems from breathing in the mold spores.
 What a charming place to live!
 There are several methods you can use to manage the humidity in your home.
 Some are cheap and easy, and some are at the other end of the spectrum.
 Humidity control is easier and cheaper than repairing the damage done after the fact, and is a much better plan in the long run.
 Just remember not to get carried away; there is such a thing as your house being too dry, as well…which you can read over in the get rid of dry air articles.
 Those will help you reach a good balance.

 Health Problems Due to Mold & Mildew

 Allergies.
 If you’ve got them already, having that extra crap in the house is only going to aggravate the issue, making daily life miserable.
 If you don’t have allergies, you might develop them.

 Asthma.
 Breathing can be a struggle when you have asthma, and breathing humid, dirty, mildewed air will exacerbate those problems.

 Mycotoxin poisoning.Certain types of mold are actually toxic to humans.
 Low concentrations might make you kind of sick, but it’ll be worse with more—especially for those with compromised immune systems in humid houses.

 Best Ways to Get Rid of Humidity